The Johannesburg office serves as a hub for research, student and faculty programming, and institutional collaboration

 Advancing Research and Programming Across Africa

 Harvard University’s Center for African Studies (CAS) is committed to the broadening of knowledge about Africa and African perspectives.
 CAS works collaboratively to create opportunities for research, education, and partnership on the continent and around the world.
-Its Africa office, located in Johannesburg, South Africa, is the Center’s flagship office on the continent and enables CAS and Harvard to further support intellectual and programmatic needs related to Africa.
+Its Africa office, located in Johannesburg, South Africa, is the Center’s flagship office on the continent and enables CAS and Harvard to further support intellectual and programmatic needs related to and in Africa.

-Obenewa Amponsah, executive director of the Africa office, and Lerato Motaung, project manager in the Africa office, work closely with the CAS faculty director, Emmanuel Akyeampong, and Sue Cook, executive director of the Cambridge, Massachusetts office, to guide the Africa office's programming and promote public and scholarly awareness about Africa and African experiences and perspectives.
+Staff in the Africa office work closely with the CAS faculty director, Emmanuel Akyeampong, and staff in the Cambridge, Massachusetts office to develop programming and promote public and scholarly awareness about Africa and African experiences and perspectives.

 Specifically, the Johannesburg office serves as a regional hub for:

 - University-wide inter-faculty research in areas such as language study, business and entrepreneurship, development, law and policy, public health, and more

 - Study abroad programming